Learn how to improve conversion rates with an agile website redesign

 Introduction to Growing Conversion Rates

-• Your web page gently guides the visitor through a series of steps or path.
+- Your web page gently guides the visitor through a series of steps.

-This process leading towards conversions is the circle of life for web marketers.
+This process leading toward conversions is the circle of life for web marketers.
 It starts long before the visitor arrives on your site.
-The best, most qualified leads, start as a query in a search engine.
+Many leads start as a query in a search engine.

-Once your post is found, the next step is to gently nudge people towards a better understanding your solution, the value you provide and how you mitigate risk, all bolstered by support for your claims.
+Once your post is found, the next step is to nudge people towards a better understanding your solution gently, the value you provide and how you mitigate risk, all bolstered by support for your claims.
 Then, the most important part: you must provide a clear and simple call to action that naturally follows the flow of your useful post.
-If everything in your conversion flow is working, this call to action will inspire your visitors to share information with you.
+If everything in your conversion flow works, this call to action will inspire your visitors to share their information with you.

 Your Conversions Are Working — Now You Can Sit Back and Relax.